 Tier 2 uses a mass-flow approach based on the concept of a flow of TAN through the manure management system, as shown in the schematic diagram in Figure 2.2.
 It should be noted that the calculations of a mass-flow approach must be carried out on the basis of kg of N. The resultant estimates of NH3-N emissions are then converted to NH3.
 If calculating emissions of NH3 using a mass-flow approach, a system based on TAN is preferred to one based on total N, as is used by IPCC to estimate emissions of N2O.
 This is because emissions of NH3 and other forms of gaseous N arise from TAN.
 Accounting for the TAN in manure as it passes through the manure management system therefore allows for more accurate estimates of gaseous N emissions.
 It also allows for the methodology to reflect the consequences of changes in livestock diets on gaseous N emissions, since the excretion of total N and TAN respond differently to such changes.
 Such estimates of the percentage of TAN in manures may be used to verify the accuracy of the mass-flow calculations (e.g. Webb and Misselbrook, 2004).

 Despite the apparent complexity of this approach, the methodology is not inherently difficult to use; it does, however, necessarily require much more input data than the Tier 1 methodology.
 Different systems are represented at each stage to account for real differences in management systems and resulting emissions.
-In particular, distinctions are made between slurry and solid systems at each stage.
+In particular, distinctions are made between slurry and solid based systems at each stage.

 The adoption of a consistent N-flow model, based on proportional transfers of TAN, allows different options or pathways to be incorporated, in order to account for differences among real-world systems.
 This approach has several advantages over the Tier 1 methodology, as outlined below.